Conditions of Sale – ‘If Sold by On-Line Auction’

 As from the date and time the purchaser(s) is/are declared the goods shall be at the sole risk of the purchaser and neither the Auctioneer nor the Vendor will be held responsible for any loss or damage by fire, burglary or any other cause whatsoever.

-The full amount of the purchase price (including buyers premium and VAT thereon) must be paid over to the Auctioneer, in the form of cash or bankers draft, within the time specified and in any event prior to clearance.
+The full amount of the purchase price (including buyers premium and VAT thereon) must be paid over to the Auctioneer, in the form of cash (subject to limitations) bank transfer, debit card or bankers draft, within the time specified and in any event prior to clearance.
 Title of goods will pass when the moneys have been paid in full and the sale invoice issued.
-In the event of failure to complete payment the Auctioneer and Vendor reserve the right to dispose of such lots without prejudice to the Vendors rights.
+In the event of failure to complete payment, the Auctioneer and Vendor reserve the right to dispose of such lots without prejudice to the Vendors rights.
 Any deficiency from such re-sale, together with all costs, shall be made good by the defaulter.

 No clearance shall take place until all moneys have been paid in full.
 Purchasers shall provide at their own expense all necessary transport, staff etc. Clearance must take place strictly in accordance with the arrangements made with the Auctioneer.